Confluence Alternatives

 Migration steps

-1. Export Confluence pages as Markdown (community plugin) or use Confluence's HTML export and convert.
+1. Export Confluence pages as Markdown via the community plugin, or use the HTML export and convert.

-2. Create a GitBook space and connect your GitHub or GitLab repo.
+2. Create a GitBook space and connect your GitHub or GitLab repository.

-3. Commit imported Markdown to a docs branch; review and merge through normal PR workflow.
+3. Commit imported Markdown to a docs branch and review through normal pull-request workflow.

-Not for: Avoid GitBook if your team is non-engineering and Markdown plus PR workflow is foreign; Slite or Notion Wiki are easier on-ramps.
+Not for: Avoid GitBook if your team is non-engineering and the Markdown plus pull-request workflow is foreign; Slite or Notion Wiki are easier on-ramps for that audience.

 Paid plans from $8.00/mo